 By the end of it, we were too cold and wet to visit the Sir Edmund Hillary Alpine Centre.

 Accommodation in Mount Cook is expensive, which is why Twizel is a good base.
-The Hermitage Hotel Mt Cook is an option but you need to book well ahead.
-Find out more information and current prices.

 If you are planning to visit more Mount Cook trails, there are several day walks.
 If you want to do anything longer than a day, you need to be an experienced hiker.